 - Foundations - Shall be constructed to a depth of one and one-half feet for monuments up to three feet and a minimum depth of two feet for monuments over three feet.
 All foundations shall be constructed of a mixture of one part cement to two and one-half parts of sand and three and one-half parts of rock.

-Entrance to the City Cemetery after hours may be allowed when necessary with permission from the sexton.
+Entrance to the City Cemetery after hours may be allowed when necessary, with permission from City staff.

 - It shall be unlawful for any person to willfully or maliciously injure, mar, deface, destroy or remove without permission any headstone, monument, marker, or decoration on any cemetery lot.